CtrlK

 Conciseness

-The content is padded with meta-descriptions about when the skill activates and what it can do, rather than providing actual gitignore generation guidance.
-It explains obvious concepts ('provides step-by-step guidance') without delivering any actual content.
+The content is padded with meta-descriptions about when the skill activates and what it does, rather than providing actual gitignore generation guidance.
+It explains obvious concepts like 'provides step-by-step guidance' without providing any actual guidance.

 1 / 3